Zee1089/therapyBook/README.md

 ## 3. Technologies Used

 * __Frontend__: Built using HTML, CSS, and JavaScript for a responsive and interactive user interface.
-* __Backend__: Developed using Node.js and Express for server-side logic and API requests.
+* __Backend__: Developed using Node.js and Express for server-side logic.
-* __Database__:  MongoDB is used to store user data, therapy session details, and group therapy information.
+* __Database__:  MongoDB is used to store user data, triggers data, and group therapy members notes

 ## Next Step